 At this point, project teams assess their project’s capacity to adapt to the impacts identified in their preceding assessments.
 Adaptive capacity is evaluated in two steps:

 - Influence of development context.

 Non-physical project components: In this step, project teams examine those activities in their project that do not involve physical or structural work to assess how they influence the project’s adaptive capacity.
 This step is crucial because projects typically include a non-physical investment, such as capacity building or policy development.
 Such investments may have a significant influence on stakeholders’ ability to cope with the impacts of climate and geophysical hazards.
 This step highlights the importance of such investments in determining how impacts from climate and geophysical hazards could potentially be managed.

-Influence of development context: In this step, the adaptive capacity of the broader context--that is, the human environment outside the realm of the project--is considered.
-This step allows users to acknowledge social, economic, and political factors that are outside of their control but may either worsen or reduce the potentially harmful impacts of climate and geophysical hazards on their project.
+Influence of development context: In this step, the adaptive capacity of the broader context—that is, the human environment outside the realm of the project—is considered.
+This step allows users to acknowledge the social, economic, and political factors that are outside of their control, but may either worsen or reduce the potentially harmful impacts of climate and geophysical hazards on their project.

 Both types of adaptive capacity ratings are assessed independently of time-frame.
 This is because these non-physical elements do not typically have clear “lock-in” effects, unless they involve major institutional investments/changes, in the way that physical infrastructure does.
 The fluidity of the investments underlying non-physical components would make it too complex to determine which elements (for example, policies) would be more influential in the near-term or long-term.